 - If an A.A., A.F.A., A.S., or A.S.T. is not obtained, transfer of General Education courses will be based upon fulfillment of complete subject categories.
 (Example: If all 8 hours in the category of Natural Sciences are complete, then this “block” of the general education core is complete.)
 When a subject category is incomplete, course-by-course evaluation will be conducted.
 The provision of block fulfillment pertains also to students who transfer among Tennessee Locally Governed Institutions.

 - Institutional/departmental requirements of the grade of C will be honored.
 Even if credit is granted for a course, any specific requirements for the grade of C by the receiving institution will be enforced.

 - In certain majors, specific General Education courses must be taken.
 It is important that students and advisors be aware of any major requirements that must be fulfilled under lower-division General Education.

 A complete listing of the courses fulfilling general education requirements for all system institutions is available on the TBR Web site under Transfer and Articulation Information.

 Tennessee Transfer Pathways

-A student entering a community college in Tennessee who selects one of these majors with accompanying transfer pathway, completes required courses and earns an associate degree can transition as a junior to a Tennessee public university.
-Some specific academic programs may have competitive admissions, but students will be advised about requirements when they first enroll in the program at Pellissippi State.
+A student entering a community college in Tennessee who selects a pathway, completes required courses and earns an associate degree can transition as a junior to a Tennessee locally governed institution.
+Some institutions may have competitive admissions, but students will be advised about requirements when they first enroll in the program at Pellissippi State.

-All earned credit hours outlined on the pathways will apply toward a bachelor’s degree in the same discipline.
-These pathways guarantee admission to all public universities in the state, except for the University of Tennessee, Knoxville, where competitive admission standards will still apply.
+All earned credit hours outlined on the pathways will apply toward a bachelor degree in the same discipline.
+These pathways guarantee admission to all Tennessee locally governed institutions, except for the University of Tennessee, Knoxville, where competitive admission standards will still apply.